goossens/ObjectTalk/docs-src/architecture/software.md

 is best supported on all platforms.
 Once C++20 finds better support, we will switch to it.

 To simplify the ObjectTalk code baseline, the C++ standard library is used to the maximum extend possible.
-Basic I/O function, filesystem access, containers and memory managent are simply used as is.
+Basic I/O function, filesystem access, containers and memory management are simply used as is.
 Compiler developers typically do a good job optimizing things on each platform.

 I know there are lot of people out there that believe they can do better than the standard library